Events & Ideas: A Blog

 10/9/25

 In 1994 accepted Islam.
-About four months into being a new Muslim I met some Salafis who told me that music was forbidden.
+About four months into being a new Muslim I met some Salafis who told me that music was forbidden in Islam.
 Somehow, this didn’t add up, and for two days.
 I was biting my toenails over this conundrum.
 Finally, I put out my prayer rug and made a prayer asking Allah for guidance.

 Within two days, I met several Muslim musicians, and found a number of bodies of literature that offered an alternative analysis to what the Salafis told me.
 I interpreted that as the answer I was looking for.